Become a Ride Leader!

 - Have at least six people present, including the Ride Leader candidate and mentor.

-After you have found a mentor and chosen a route, you will be evaluated on all steps of ride preparation and leading using the criteria below.
+You will be evaluated on all steps of ride preparation and leading your mentored ride using the criteria below.
 Important aspects to leading a successful ride include:

-- Arriving at least 20 minutes early to the ride start location.
+- Arriving at least 20 minutes early at the start location.

 - Checking that all participants are wearing correctly fitted helmets.